 Falling under aerial photography, typically an oblique photograph will be taken with the axis of a camera between the horizontal plane of the ground and the vertical plan of perpendicular to the ground.

 There are two types of oblique options - high and low oblique.
 High oblique photographs will include the locations horizon, a low oblique photograph will show only the surface of the earth.
-For more information speak to our team.

 What is Ortho-rectified imagery?

-Ortho-rectified images are used for geographic referencing.
+Geometrically corrected, unlike an uncorrected aerial photograph, an orthophoto can be used to measure true distances as you would a map.
+Commonly used in planning and mapping software Ortho-rectified images are used for geographic referencing.
 The process of ortho-rectified photography removes the effects of image tilting and terrain effects for the purpose of creating a horizontally correct image.
 Images are placed in their true position when orthorectified.